Pacl3m/join_backend/README.md

-Projekt starten – Schnellstartanleitung

-1. Backend starten (Django):
+MANUAL - JOIN SCRUM BOARD (BACKEND)

+Setting up the scrum board following the steps below:

+1. Create a clone of this repository in an empty folder.
+The same applies to the frontend part (separate folder).
+    - git clone <HTTPS-PATH>
+2. Create an virtual environment in to the project folder with the following commands:
-python -m venv venv
+    - python3 -m venv <myenvname>
-source venv/bin/activate (Windows: venv\Scripts\activate)
-pip install -r requirements.txt  (Voraussetzung ist, dass Python und pip installiert sind) python manage.py makemigrations python manage.py migrate
+3. Activate the virual environment:
+   - Windows: venv/Scripts/activate
+   - Linux: source <base directory>/venv/bin/activate
+3. Install all the dependencies from the requirements.txt file.
+    - pip install -r /path/to/requirements.txt
+4. If necessary, change the allowed ports in the settings.py file to the port your frontend uses.
+The default port is already set to 5500.
+   The port change is necessary to be able to process the requests.
+    - ALLOWED_HOSTS / CORS_ALLOWED_ORIGINS / CSRF_TRUSTED_ORIGINS
+5. Set up the database.
+    - python manage.py makemigrations
+    - python manage.py migrate
+6. Start the server
-python manage.py runserver
+    - python manage.py runserver

-3. Frontend starten:
-Öffne das Frontend-Projekt in VS Code.
-Klicke mit Rechtsklick auf die index.html.
-Wähle "Open with Live Server".

-Backend läuft unter: http://127.0.0.1:8000/